-Table 21 summarizes all possible system alarms in order of priority as they appear on the line unit front panel.
+Table 20 summarizes all possible HDSL2 system alarms in order of priority as they appear on the front panel.
 When multiple alarms occur, the front-panel display only reports the highest priority alarm.
-Additionally, the alarm history screens display alarms, but provide greater detail (see "" on page 37).
-All alarms that are not inhibited flash red on the front-panel Status LED.
+The alarm history screens display alarms also, but provide greater detail.
+See "Using the Performance Screens to View Alarm Data" on page 39.
+Alarms that are not inhibited will drive the front-panel Status LED to a flashing red alarm state.

-Front-Panel Message ^(a) Alarm Description To Inhibit PWR FEED SHRT (b) (e) Power Feed Short A short exists between the Tip and Ring of the HDSL2 pair.
+Front-Panel Message ^(a) Alarm Description To Inhibit PWR FEED SHRT ^(b) Power Feed Short A short exists between the Tip and Ring of the HDSL2 pair.
 Cannot be inhibited.
-PWR FEED GND (b) (e) Power Feed Ground The HDSL2 loop is grounded.
+PWR FEED GND ^(b) Power Feed Ground The HDSL2 loop is grounded.
 Cannot be inhibited.
-PWR FEED OPEN (b) (e) Power Feed Open A line power open condition exists.
+PWR FEED OPEN ^(b) Power Feed Open A line power open condition exists.
 Cannot be inhibited.
-SPNn-LOSW (c) (e) Span(n)-Loss of Sync Word The HDSL2 loop has lost synchronization.
+LOSW ^(c) Loss of Sync Word The HDSL2 loop has lost synchronization.
 Cannot be inhibited.
-LLOS (e) Line (Unit) Loss of Signal Loss of the DSX-1 input signal.
+LLOS ^(c) Local Loss of Signal Loss of the DSX-1 input signal.
 Cannot be inhibited.
-RLOS (d) Remote (Unit) Loss of Signal Loss of the H2TU-R DS1 input signal.
+RLOS ^(c) Remote Loss of Signal Loss of the H2TU-R DS1 input signal.
 Cannot be inhibited.
 LAIS Line Alarm Indication Signal Indicates an AIS (unframed all ones) pattern is being received at the H2TU-C DS1 input port.
 Cannot be inhibited.
 RAIS Remote Alarm Indication Signal Indicates an AIS (unframed all ones) pattern is being received at the H2TU-R DS1 input port.
 Cannot be inhibited.
-TRCI Transmit RAI-CI-Remote Alarm Indication at the H2TU-R Upon reception of an RAI (yellow) from the CPE, the H2TU-R sends RAI-CI toward the network if the network signal received at the H2TU-R is clear.
-If the network signal is impaired (LOS, AIS, or Cannot be inhibited.
-LOF), then the RAI is passed on to the network unaltered.
+TRCI Transmit RAI-CI-Remote Alarm Indication at the H2TU-R Upon reception of an RAI (yellow alarm) from the CPE, the H2TU-R sends RAI-CI toward the network if the network signal received at the H2TU-R is clear.
+Cannot be inhibited.
+If the network signal is impaired (LOS, AIS, or LOF), then the RAI is passed on to the network unaltered.
 RRAI Remote RAI-Remote Alarm Indication at the H2TU-R Indicates an RAI alarm (yellow) from the CPE with errors from the line unit or network.
-Cannot be inhibited.
+Cannot be inhibited. xxx-DBER DS1 Bit Error Rate The DS1 BER has exceeded the set threshold limits of approximately 10 -6 . xxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.
 Select DIS for the DBER system option.
-PRMF Performance Report Indicates H2TU-R PRM-FE BER threshold is Set DBER Messaging - Far End exceeded.
-DIS.
+PRMF Performance Report Messaging - Far End Indicates H2TU-R PRM-FE BER threshold is exceeded.
 Set DBER threshold to DIS.
-PRMN Performance Report Messaging - Near End xxx-HBER ^(e)) HDSL2 Block Error Rate The HDSL2 BER has exceeded the set threshold limits of 10 -6 or 10 -7 . xxx denotes either TUC or TUR.
+PRMN Performance Report Messaging - Near End Indicates H2TU-R PRM-NE BER threshold is exceeded.
+Set DBER threshold to DIS. xxx-HBER ^(c) HDSL2 Block Error Rate The HDSL2 BER has exceeded the set threshold limits of 10^{-6} or 10^{-7} . xxx denotes either TUC or TUR.
 If TUC and TUR occur at the same time, then TUC displays.
 Select NONE for the HBER system option.
-Continued
+Continued Continued

-Table 21.
+Table 20.
 Front-Panel System Alarms Summary